-This has been a significant date in the history of the National Hockey League.
+This has been a significant date in the history of the NHL.
 In addition to two franchises playing their first games, Sept.
 18 has been the birth date of four members of the Hockey Hall of Fame; three great players and one legendary coach.
 It is time to start our daily journey through the decades to revisit all the great moments.

 A Pair of NHL Debuts

 The Los Angeles Kings were one of six teams that joined the NHL for the 1967-68 season, doubling the league’s size from six to 12.
 On Sept.
 18, 1967, they played their first-ever game in Guelph, Ontario.
 They lost 7-3 to the Minnesota North, another team from the expansion class of 1967.
 They beat the North Stars in a preseason rematch the following night.

 Hall of Fame defenseman Red Kelly was behind the bench for the Kings’ inaugural season.
 He led them to a 31-33-10 record and an appearance in the Stanley Cup Playoffs.
 They were defeated in seven games by the North Stars in the opening round.

 Five years later, on Sept.
 18, 1972, the New York Islanders made their NHL debut with their first preseason contest.
 They lost 4-1 to the Atlanta Flames, who were also joining the league that fall, in Drummondville, Quebec.

 Phil Goyette started the 1972-73 season behind the Islanders bench, but he was dismissed after just six wins through the franchise’s first 48 games.
 Earl Ingarfield went 6-22-2 after replacing Goyette.
 The legendary Al Arbour took over for the start of the Islanders’ second season and the rest, as they say, is history.